jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0056/index.md

 1130 DATA "What good is the cow that gives plenty of milk and then kicks over the pail? * " 1140 DATA "They are madly in love - he with himself, she with herself * " 1150 DATA "z"
-k and then kicks over the pail? * "
-1140 DATA "They are madly in love - he with himself,
 ```

 ## SPEECH.BAS